auth0/node-xml-encryption/README.md

   * http://www.w3.org/2001/04/xmlenc#aes256-cbc
   * http://www.w3.org/2001/04/xmlenc#tripledes-cbc (Insecure Algorithm)

-Insecure Algorithms can be disabled via disallowEncryptionWithInsecureAlgorithm/disallowDecryptionWithInsecureAlgorithm flags when encrypting/decrypting.
+Insecure Algorithms can be disabled via `disallowEncryptionWithInsecureAlgorithm`/`disallowDecryptionWithInsecureAlgorithm` flags when encrypting/decrypting.
 This flag is off by default in 0.x versions.

-However, you can fork and implement your own algorithm.
-The code supports adding more algorithms easily
+A warning will be piped to `stderr` using console.warn() by default when the aforementioned algorithms are used.
+This can be disabled via the `warnInsecureAlgorithm` flag.

 ## Issue Reporting